godotengine/godot-docs/classes/class_textedit.rst

 TextEdit is meant for editing large, multiline text.
 It also has facilities for editing code, such as syntax highlighting support and multiple levels of undo/redo.

+**Note:** When holding down ``Alt``, the vertical scroll wheel will scroll 5 times as fast as it would normally do.
+This also works in the Godot script editor.

 Properties
 ----------